A5hleyRich/delightful-downloads/README.md

 ## Features ##

+* crypted Link for one day pass download of a file copy in admin area and share.
+File Can be downloaded until end of same day
 * File upload via the WordPress admin area.
 Absolute file paths and remote file URLs are supported via manual entry.
 * Categorise and tag downloads.
 * Shortcodes to display download links, buttons and download information within posts, pages and widget areas.